 As a parent, however, I worry that choice is being taken away from my children and they may feel pushed down a route – vocational or academic – that may not have been their first choice prior to these reform

 The Association of Art Historians has said that scrapping of the history of art qualification was “a considerable loss to young people’s access to – and understanding of – a range of different cultures, artefacts and ideas”.

 With major banks and manufacturers threatening to move from the UK once we leave the EU, and many companies like Bombardier and ITV already cutting thousands of jobs in an effort to ‘derisk’ their business ahead of Brexit, is this a good time to narrow the choice and skillset of today’s young people at such an early age?

 Unfortunately, very much like Brexit, no-one can truly say what the outcome of these reforms will be for both teachers and young people.
+Learn opinion of singles from South Dakota from our A Level reforms 2016.
 2017 will be momentous year for a number of reasons – Article 50 will be triggered and we’ll wave goodbye to 14 GCSEs and 29 AS and A levels for the curriculum.

 Lee Carpenter, Director of PK Education